Dutch Bros Coffee: Operations

 Dutch Bros is headquartered in Tempe, Arizona.
 It had been based in Grants Pass, Oregon, since its 1992 founding, but began moving some corporate offices to Arizona in early 2024 and in June 2025 announced that it was relocating its headquarters there.
 The company is majority-owned by Travis Boersma, who holds the title of executive chairman, and Christine Barone is its president and CEO.
 In September 2021, Dutch Bros became a publicly traded company, selling 21 million shares for a total of $484 million.
 As of December 2023, the company employed approximately 24,000 people, and as of August 2024, it had 912 stores.
 In 2024, Dutch Bros opened a distribution and roasting center in Melissa, Texas.
-The center is a 65,000 square foot plant located at the intersection of U.S. 75 and State Highway 121.
+The center is a 65,000-square-foot plant located at the intersection of U.S. 75 and State Highway 121.

+In January 2026, it was announced that Dutch Bros had agreed to acquire Clutch Coffee Bar, a regional drive-through coffee chain with 20 locations across North and South Carolina.
+The financial terms were not disclosed, and Dutch Bros stated that the acquired locations would be closed, renovated, and reopened under its own brand.
+On August 5, 2026, the company announced it would be acquiring 65 locations from the chain Salad and Go (which permanently closed all its locations the same day) across Arizona, Nevada, Oklahoma and Texas.

 Charity

-Through its fundraiser "Drink One for Dane", Dutch Bros.
-Coffee donates to the Muscular Dystrophy Association.
-Its other annual charitable initiatives include Dutch Luv, which benefits local food banks, and Buck for Kids, which supports local youth organizations including chapters of the Boys & Girls Clubs of America.
+Through its fundraiser "Drink One for Dane", Dutch Bros Coffee donates to the Muscular Dystrophy Association.
+Its other annual charitable initiatives include Dutch Luv, which benefits local food banks, and Buck for Kids, which supports local youth organizations, including chapters of the Boys & Girls Clubs of America.